Cyfrin/Updraft/courses/formal-verification/1-horse-store/23-read-number-of-horses/+page.md

 Continuing from where our code had previously left off, we're performing the same operations as before though with our new `function selector`.
 We `PUSH` `0xe026c017` to the stack and compare it to our duplicated `function selector`.
 This time, if a match is found, we jump to the location of the new macro we created `GET_NUMBER_OF_HORSES()`.

 Notice how we didn't execute `DUP1` a second time.
 We've omitted it this time as we know we won't need to perform further checks.
 What's especially cool about this is you've just written a function dispatcher this is **_more gas efficient_** than Solidity's!
-Solidity's function dispatching process would have unnecessarily duplicated our `call data` bytecode a second time - wasting gas!
+Solidity's function dispatching process would have unnecessarily duplicated our `calldata` bytecode a second time - wasting gas!

 In the next lesson, we'll look more closely at JUMPDEST in [**evm.codes**](https://www.evm.codes/?fork=shanghai).